awsdocs/amazon-transcribe-developer-guide/doc_source/streaming-setting-up.md

 This section expands on the main [streaming](streaming.md) section and is intended to provide information for users who want to set up their stream with HTTP/2 or WebSockets directly, rather than with an AWS SDK\.
 The information in this section can also be used to build your own SDK\.

+Note that we strongly recommend using SDKs rather than using HTTP/2 and WebSockets directly\.
+SDKs are the simplest and most reliable method for transcribing data streams\.
 To start streaming using an AWS SDK, see [Transcribing with the AWS SDKs](getting-started-sdk.md)\.

 ## Event stream encoding<a name="streaming-event-stream"></a>